Other Local Running Events

 Local Running Groups

 The Miami Valley has many local running groups for training and camaraderie purposes.
-Below is a list of the running groups we are aware of, as well as any information we have on that group so that you may join up with them.
+Below is a list of the running groups we are aware of and any information we have on that group so that you may join up with them.
 Inclusion on this list is not, nor should not imply, endorsement of the group or any affiliates with those groups.
-Please contact us to have your group added to this list.
+Please get in touch with us to have your group added to this list.

 Tuesday Night Turtles

-Schedule: Tuesdays, 6:30 pm at the parking lot to the east of Patterson Blvd.
+Schedule: Tuesdays, 6:30 pm at the parking lot east of Patterson Blvd.
 Marriott Hotel (near Carillon Park)

 Course: 3, 4.5, ~6, ~6.8, and 9-mile courses available.
-The 3-mile course is somewhat hilly, however, the 4.5 mile and higher courses contain several tough grades that make the courses challenging.
-Most of the courses are paved, though there are some parallel trails that may be run for 1-2 miles of the 6-mile courses if desired.
+The 3-mile course is somewhat hilly; however, the 4.5-mile and higher courses contain several tough grades that make the courses challenging.
+Most of the courses are paved, though some parallel trails may be run for 1-2 miles of the 6-mile courses if desired.

 Website / Contact: None available.
 Please contact Eddie Weaver for more information.

-About: Team G(race) meets Saturday mornings for group training runs/walks, usually at Up and Running in Troy (12 S. Market St.), but people meet other places, like Brukner Nature Center or Taylorsville MetroPark.
-During certain times of the year the group trains for a specific race, and therefore the distance is based on our training program for that race.
+About: Team G(race) meets Saturday mornings for group training runs/walks, usually at Up and Running in Troy (12 S. Market St.), but people meet at other places, like Brukner Nature Center or Taylorsville MetroPark.
+During certain times of the year, the group trains for a specific race; therefore, the distance is based on our training program.
 Everybody is welcome at our group training events regardless of what race or distance a person is training for.
 During the week, many team members participate in the Wednesday night group run at Up and Running.
-Occasionally we will meet other evenings during the week for a group run, or early morning during the warmer months.
+Occasionally we will meet other evenings during the week for a group run or early morning during the warmer months.
 The best way to stay informed about our group runs is to join our Facebook group.

 5 Rivers Running Team